How to Make a Digital Scrapbook Page | aA

 Choose Your Page Size

-Next, decide on your page size — and do this before you start designing.
+Next, decide on your page size before you start designing.
 This takes less than a minute, and making the decision now gives you a solid starting point.

-The community standard for digital scrapbooking is 12 × 12 inches at 300 DPI.
-This size is well supported by online printing providers, works well for photo books, and is how almost all digital scrapbooking products are designed.
-It makes using background papers and elements much easier, and is therefore the most sensible choice for your first page.
+The community standard for a digital scrapbooking page is 12 x 12 inches at 300 DPI.
+This size is well supported by online printing providers, works beautifully for photo books, and is how almost all digital scrapbooking products are designed.
+It makes the background papers and elements far easier to use, so it is the most sensible choice for your first page.

-The beauty of digital scrapbooking, however, is that you can make and print your pages any size you like.
-Some beginners prefer 8 × 8 so they can print on a home printer.
-Honestly, the size matters far less than simply picking one and committing to it.
+The beauty of digital scrapbooking, though, is that you can make and print your pages any size you like.
+Some beginners prefer 8 x 8 so they can print at home.
+Honestly, the size matters less than simply picking one and committing to making a start.

 Technical note: Set your color mode to RGB.
 Even though professional printers use CMYK, RGB is the standard across all digital scrapbooking software and supplies.
-Switching to CMYK can cause colors to shift in unexpected ways — so stay in RGB unless a specific printing service instructs otherwise.
+Switching to CMYK can cause colors to shift unexpectedly — so stay in RGB unless a specific printing service instructs otherwise.

 Step 03